 Have you noticed that your cat has dry, flaky skin that looks like dandruff?
 A little bit of dandruff is a normal part of skin shedding, but when it starts to become obvious, it may be that something else is going on.

 Cats are fastidiously clean and should normally spend hours every day grooming themselves and keeping their fur and skin in tip-top condition.
-There are two main things that are likely to physically get in the way of this: obesity and pain, such as arthritis.
-If your cat is obese, which is sadly very common these days, they may physically not be able to reach all the places they need to.
-This will most commonly affect the back end.
+There are two main things that are likely to physically get in the way of this:

 Other medical issues, such as kidney disease or hyperthyroidism, can cause the condition of the skin and coat to decline.
+When the body is dealing with a disease, it may need to prioritise some systems over others.
+The skin and coat are often the first to suffer in times like these.

 Malnutrition.
 If an animal is malnourished, the skin is one of the first things to suffer.